embatbr/guiabolso-preparation/README.md

 It is advisable to use Python and Python-like tools and frameworks.

+## Steps

+1. Create a simulation of part of GuiaBolso's system.
+It must have a database in which an user can register and a transaction (credit of debit) containing a description (e.g., a restaurant/supermarket/shopping name), value and a date.
+2. Extract information from the transactions from the users.
+The information must be of two types: (1) relevant information for the user (financial planning, sink holes of money and etc.) and (2) segmentation of users in profiles (economic, loose, investor and etc.)
+3. Increase the database with new users and transactions, as such as new types of data (expand the models).
+This will simulate the platform's growth.
+There's a possibility of use multiple SQL databases in a distributed system.
+That's when the next item is needed.
+4. Migration to a NoSQL database.
+The logical suggestion is Cassandra, but Mongo, Couch and other "paradigms" should be also considered (provides a better study).

+This steps are iteractive and incremental.

 ## Good Practices

 Try to use TDD for everything.